Costinbc/tweet_to_reel/README.md

 **Tweet to Reel** converts tweets into vertical videos or formatted screenshots for Instagram, TikTok, and other platforms.

 > [!NOTE]
-> In the process of moving the processing from Cloud Run to Runpod to increase concurrency and speed.
+> For local run the web app supports photo processing only.
-> Might result in failing / wrong requests during testing.
+> For local video creation use [CUDA worker container](https://github.com/Costinbc/tweet-to-reel-worker)

 This project is a work in progress.
 Current features include: